aws/aws-cdk/packages/@aws-cdk/aws-redshift/README.md

 });
 ```

-Both the table and their respective columns can be configured to contain comments:
+Table columns can be configured to contain comments:

 ```ts fixture=cluster
 new Table(this, 'Table', {